honojs/website/concepts/routers.md

 ## SmartRouter

-RegExpRouter does not cover all routing patterns.
+RegExpRouter doesn't support all routing patterns.
+Therefore, it's usually used in combination with another router that does support all patterns.

 **SmartRouter** will select the best router by inferring from the registered routers.
-Hono uses SmartRouter and the two routers by default.
+Hono uses SmartRouter and the two routers by default:

 ```ts
 // Inside the core of Hono.